Cost of Living Comparison Between Perth and Cairns Cost of Living Comparison Between Perth and Cairns

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Perth or Cairns?
+Should I move to Perth or to Cairns?